stochsd/stochsd/distribute/README.md

 ##Uploading StochSD to SourceForge via the website.

+__NOTE__: don't use the SourceForge website for uploading since it is not as reliable.

 - To upload StochSD Web with FileZilla

   - Host: [web.sourceforge.net](http://web.sourceforge.net)
   - Login with credentials
-  - Default folder for file upload: `/home/pfs/project/stochsd`
+  - Default folder for desktop-version upload: `/home/pfs/project/stochsd`
-  - Default remote (root) web-folder: `/home/project-web/s/st/stochsd/htdocs`
+  - Default folder for web-version upload: `/home/project-web/s/st/stochsd/htdocs`

 - Upload `build/stochsd-web` and replace folder `/home/project-web/s/st/stochsd/htdocs/software` with same name.